SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 behavioural equations, such as the Phillips curve.
 The rest is just stock-flow consistency (the "mere accounting".)

-Your nation does have to have a fair justice system to have the accounting rule satisfied in reality though, it is not trivial.
+Your nation does have to have a fair justice system to have the accounting rules satisfied in reality though, it is not trivial.
 Imagine rampant counterfeit.
 Imagine rampant bank fraud.
-Such deviant (and illegal) behaviour would invalidate a Minksy-Kenn model, unless we accounted for it --- black market ops and counterfeit rows in the Godley Tables?  for the most part we hope to be able to ignore such factors.
+Such deviant (and illegal) behaviour would invalidate a Minksy-Keen model, unless we accounted for it --- black market ops and counterfeit rows in the Godley Tables?
+For the most part we hope to be able to ignore such factors.

+((Here I have a conjecture: to get wild insane returns, like one particular fund claims, you need to be dealing in the black market, or something illegal.
+Drug dealers and traffickers will be prepared to make insane losses, due to the nature of their business, they can still eat caviar, but their loss is someone else's gain, so a black ops "hedge fund" I bet, an investor who is "extremely diversified."))

 This leaves us with the generalized forces driving relative and absolute price movements that will need to be empirically determined.
 That is a hard task.